Just the sweet thing to give to the someone you are sweet on.

 I did manage to make a batch of Valentine’s Linzer cookies.
 Personally, I am not a major fan of jam-filled cookies but these are so visually fitting for the occasion.
 I have also developed a great fondness for rolling out and handling dough so the process was immensely satisfying.

 Through my initial recipe research, I found a great variety of recipes.
 Some traditional shortbread cookies without eggs, others with eggs and added spices.
-I altered this recipe from epicurious by using almonds in instead of hazelnuts, adding a touch more salt and skipping the cinnamon.
+I altered a recipe from epicurious by using almonds in instead of hazelnuts, adding a touch more salt and skipping the cinnamon.
 For the filling, I chose a Raspberry Pomegranate jam from St. Dalfour.

 When I finished and plated this batch of cookies, I admired them with satisfaction.
 The delicate sugar dusting and heart cut-outs are so sweet.
 Because these cookies take a bit more effort than your average cookie (and it shows) a plate of the little beauties would be a quite a gesture for someone who has caught your eye.